-A great scanner holster is a necessity because it keeps the essential part of your gear well protected.
+A great scanner holster is a necessity because it keeps the essential parts of your gear well protected.
 There’s nothing more annoying than having to constantly check whether your scanner gun is in place or not.

 So, the choice of a holster is especially important to ensure unimpeded workflow.
-This article features top 20 ideas for scanner holsters to help you make an informed choice.
+This article features the top 20 ideas for scanner holsters to help you make an informed choice.

 Looking to buy Scanners or Scanner Holsters?
 Fill out the quick form to talk to our experts.
 We will respond within 1 business hour.

 Traditionally, scanner guns are hip-mounted, and belt loop holsters are among the safest options.
 The belt keeps the holster fastened to your utility belt.
 There’s no way the holster can slip off your belt, whatever you might be doing.

 Ideally, it goes around your belt tightly, preventing holster and scanner movement.
 Otherwise, the loose holster might bother you as you proceed with your daily activities.

 2. Clip Connection Holsters

 Clip connection holsters are a classy-looking option, and the clip keeps the holster tight to your utility belt.
 Commonly, they feature metallic reinforcement to secure a tight grip.
 If you inadvertently push the holster up, it won’t slip off the utility belt.

 Also, this type of holster is much easier to remove without taking off the entire belt.
 You just need to unlock or unfasten the clip and pull out the holster.
 This is particularly useful when you need to carry several different items besides the scanner holster.

 These holsters are the most convenient to use because you can easily pull out the scanner gun.
 They are great for work environments where you walk and stand most of the time.